youldash/iOS/LanguageBasics/README.md

 By using this site, you agree to the **Terms of Use** that are defined in [LICENSE.md](https://github.com/youldash/iOS/blob/master/LICENSE.md).

+## Useful References

+See:

+- [Cocoa Dev Central: C Language Tutorial for Cocoa](http://cocoadevcentral.com/articles/000081.php).
+This tutorial explains the parts of C you need to get started with this training material.
+- [Ry’s Objective-C Tutorial - RyPress](http://rypress.com/tutorials/objective-c/index).
+This tutorial is a good staring place to learn the Objective-C programming language, which is covered here in more depth.

 ## Outline

 In this part of the training course, we will take you through a series of steps for creating sample projects that will demonstrate the capabilities and enhancements of the Objective-C programming language...